Skip to main content

 Think of it as a landscape where:

-• X-axis: Strike (or moneyness - distance from ATM)
+• X-axis: Moneyness (distance from ATM)

 • Y-axis: Time to expiry